temporalio/reference-app-orders-go/docs/deploy-on-k8s.md

 this also means the API Statefulsets cannot be safely scaled.
 If there were to be more than one `main-api` pod, for example, each pod would see different order creations, and therefore have a different cache of orders.
-This would result in unpredictable behaviour.
+This would result in unpredictable behavior.

 These are all limitations of our deliberately naive caching mechanism, and would not occur should the APIs use a shared database such as